 - 1. Runners are responsible for the actions of their crew and pacers. - 2.
 Pacers will be given a bib number that you must wear at all times and you must notify aid station personnel that you are the pacer.
 Pacers will be required to sign a waiver and will be required to follow the same rules as the racer.
 Pacer waivers may be signed at the pre-race meeting or any aid station.
 Pacers under 18 must have signed permission from a parent or legal guardian.
-Pacers must be on foot-no bicycles. - 3.
+Pacers must be on foot no bicycles. - 3.
 Crews will be given a vehicle hangtag with the racer's number.
-This must be visible in the crew vehicle at all times. - Crews are not allowed to park anywhere other than where posted and allowed by Race Management. - 5.
+This must be visible in the crew vehicle at all times. - 4.
+Crews are not allowed to park anywhere other than where posted and allowed by Race Management. - 5.
 Crew only at aid stations and at designated crew access points. - 6.
 NO LITTERING! - 7.
 All animals must be leashed at all times. - 8.
 If your runner drops from the race, double check that they have followed proper procedures.
-This means surrendering the racer's timing chip (on bib) to race personnel. - Runners are allowed as many pacers as is necessary after 50 miles, but only one pacer at a time. - 10.
-Tou must yield to Race Management and emergency vehicles. - 11.
+This means surrendering the racer's timing chip (on bib) to race personnel. - 9.
+Runners are allowed as many pacers as is necessary after 50 miles, but only one pacer at a time. - 10.
+You must yield to Race Management and emergency vehicles. - 11.
 All dirt roads in the first 20 miles and last 20 miles of the race are completely closed to vehicle traffic.
-Failure to obey the rules will result in disqualification and exclusion of your runner from future LT100 Runs.
+Failure to obey the rules will result in disqualification and exclusion of your runner from future LT100 Runs. - 12.
+Vehiclerules: - No pacing with vehicles. - No aid allowed from a moving vehicle. - No vehicles on Hagerman Road. - · Vehicles may not stop on Halfmoon Road from State Highway 300 to the timberline. - Vehicles may not stop on Winfield Road.
+Absolutely NO parking or crewing on Winfield Road.
+Allcrewing MUST be done in Winfield. - Parkin designated areasonly. - · Obey traffic and parking officials without comment. - · Nostopping or crewing from the Sugar Loafin' intersection to the fi sh. - · Absolutely no vehicles on the Boulevard this is at miles two, three and four and 97,98,99. - · No vehicles past Pipeline Parking/Crewing area.